-OVIs’ information systems must be subject to controls in order to verify their level of security and their compliance with the CIIP Law.
-Those controls can be carried out by the ANSSI or by a service provider duly qualified as a “Trust Service Provider” by the ANSSI (e.g. cyber security audit service providers, incident detection service providers, electronic certification service providers, etc.).
+OVIs’ information systems must be subject to controls in order to verify both their level of security and their compliance with the CIIP Law.
+Those controls can be carried out by the ANSSI or a service provider duly qualified as a “Trust Service Provider” by the ANSSI (e.g. cyber security audit service providers, incident detection service providers, electronic certification service providers, etc.).

 In the case of a “major crisis” (declared by the ANSSI), the ANSSI can impose specific measures on OVIs (e.g. steering and coordination of corrective measures, establishment of a business continuation plan, etc.).

 The transposition of the EU NIS Directive into French law will benefit from the work already done under the CIIP Law (for instance, we understand from the ANSSI that security measures for OESs (as defined by the NIS Directive) will be drawn from the existing list of measures provided in the CIIP Law).

 GDPR, NIS DIRECTIVE AND PSD2